 Students are asked not to bring valuables to school.
 Occasionally, students may wish to bring valuable items to school as part of a project or if relevant to school-related work.
 Under these circumstances, any valuables should be given to the teacher for safekeeping.
-Unless items are deposited with the school office, the school is not responsible for the loss or theft of valuables.
+Unless items are deposited with the school office, the school is not responsible for the loss of any valuables.

-A lost and found box is kept on the first floor next to the elevator.
-We ask that all your child's articles be clearly labeled with his/her name.
-The school takes no responsibility for lost belongings.
+A lost and found box is kept with the cleaning ladies.
+We ask that all your child's articles be clearly labeled with his/her full name.
+The school takes no responsibility for lost belongings unless items are deposited with the teacher.